ninuolawale-1/live-honeypot-incident-response/README.md

 | where AccountName =~ "administrator" or InitiatingProcessAccountName =~ "administrator"
 | project TimeGenerated, AccountName, FileName, ProcessCommandLine
 ```
 Result: no rows returned — the successful RDP logon was not followed by observable hands-on-keyboard activity.
+(No screenshot for this query — an empty result set has nothing to capture.)

-**Post-isolation containment check:**
+**Post-isolation containment check.**
 ```kql
 let MyDevice = "corp-112-309";
 let IsolationTime = todatetime("2026-08-13T21:58:22.9317788Z");